aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/firehose/configure-settings.en.md

 1. Enable **S3 compression** by selecting *GZIP* to optimise the storage of data in Amazon S3.
 Buffer size is is applied before compression.
 As a result, if you choose to compress your data, the size of the objects within your S3 bucket can be smaller than the buffer size you specify.

-1. Ensure that **Created or update IAM Role** is selected, so that Kinesis Data Firehose uses the correct permissions for operations.
+1. Ensure that **Create or update IAM role** is selected, so that Kinesis Data Firehose uses the correct permissions for operations.

 1. Leave all other values as default.